lepture/substitute/Readme.md

 ## URL Formats

-Unlink camo, substitute only support one URL Format:
+Unlike camo, substitute supports only one URL Format:

 ```
 http://example.org/<digest>/<image-url>
 ```

 The `<digest>` is a 32 character hex encoded HMAC digest with a secret in md5 hash.
+And the `<image-url>` should be an ecoded/escaped uri.

 In the browser, you can generate the digest with component [enyo/md5](https://github.com/enyo/md5).